LiquidSmokeX64/Guides-Scripts/README.md

 FIRST RUN ONLY (everything up to dash marks)

-Install your Linux Distro ( Mint 17 for me, but I know how to setup just about any main distro fo building, Mint is just easiest & fastest.)
+Install your Linux Distro ( Mint 17 for me.)

 Setup Build Environment